-These financial statements have been prepared in accordance with International Financial Reporting standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
-The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).
+These financial statements have been prepared in accordance with IFRS Accounting Standards.
 The financial statements also comply with the Company Articles of Association and the applicable provisions of Qatar Commercial Companies Law.

 The financial statements have been prepared on a historical cost basis, and the accounting policies adopted are consistent with those of the previous financial year.